Beast (street artist)

 Beast is an Italian anonymous contemporary street artist from Milan.

 Early life

 Beast is the pseudonym for an anonymous Milan-based street artist who has been active on the streets of Europe and United States since 2009, with a focus on stencils at first and later at creating digital collages aiming to highlight political and social issues.

 Career

 Beast created public artworks that portray well-known political figures including Donald Trump, Angela Merkel, Marine Le Pen, Matteo Renzi, Silvio Berlusconi, Matteo Salvini and Mario Draghi.

 Beast uses photo manipulation technique to create his works, as well as wheat pasting and billboard hijacking methods to place his works in the public sphere.

+Artistic evolution

+In the early 2020s, Beast’s practice evolved from politically focused collage and billboard interventions toward a research-based approach centered on memory, history, and cultural figures.